otherness-space/basic/README.txt

 ============

 Basic utilizes SASS for adaptive grids and layouts and general structure of the site.
 It's recommended to use SASS for building out your theme.
-You are required to download the following Ruby Gems and plugins:
+The following packages are included via 'npm install'
   - SASS (http://sass-lang.com/)
   - Bourbon (http://bourbon.io/)
   - Bourbon Neat (http://neat.bourbon.io/)